 Where Do I Get Divorced?

-In general, you will get divorced in the state you live in.
-Each state has different divorce residency requirements and which govern exactly where you will file for divorce.
-Each state also has different rules of jurisdiction that specify how long you have to live in that state before you can get divorced.
+Each state has different divorce residency requirements which determine the specific county you will need to file your divorce in.
+Each state also has different jurisdictional rules that specify how long you have to live in that state before you can get divorced there.

 How Long Do I Have to Be Separated From My Spouse Before I Can Get Divorced?

-Whether you need to be separated from your spouse for a certain amount of time before you qualify for divorce, and the length of time you need to be separated depends on the law of the state where you live.
+It depends.
+Whether you need to be separated from your spouse for a certain amount of time before you qualify for a divorce, and the length of time you need to be separated, depends on the law of the state where you live.

 If I Get Sole Custody of My Kids, Can I Do What I Want Without Having to Ask My Spouse?